Genealogy data helps authorities identify 1 of 6 unidentified victims of Gacy

 Monday’s identification leaves five victims unidentified.

-Gacy’s yellow brick ranch house at 8213 W. Summerdale Ave. was razed in April 1979, and remained a vacant lot until a new home was constructed.
+Gacy’s yellow brick ranch house was razed in April 1979 and remained a vacant lot until a new home was constructed.

 Gacy was executed by lethal injection in 1994 at the old Stateville prison facility.